jaspector

 Select Board meets 1st and 3rd Tuesday of the month at 6:00 PM.
 Office hours vary; call ahead.

-Do I need a building permit in Town of Alexandria, NH?
+01 Do I need a building permit in Alexandria, NH?

 New construction of commercial structures; any structure erected or moved into town.
 Town Building Permit Ordinance governs.
 Residential requirements track the ordinance; contact the office for current scope.

-How do I apply for a building permit in Town of Alexandria, NH?
+02 How do I apply for a building permit in Alexandria, NH?

-What work is exempt from building permits in Town of Alexandria, NH?
+03 What work is exempt from building permits in Alexandria, NH?

+Not all construction work requires a permit in Alexandria, NH.
 The following work is generally exempt: Ordinary maintenance and repairs that do not involve structural modifications.
 Note: Specific exemptions not publicly detailed; contact Selectmen's office for current list.
+When in doubt, confirm with the local building department before starting work.

-How do I schedule a building inspection in Town of Alexandria, NH?
+04 How do I schedule a building inspection in Alexandria, NH?